llewellynksj/little-white-dress/README.md

 ## User Experience (UX)
 ### **Purpose**

 As the Little White Dress website has been created for a business *idea*, the UX and UI have been developed closely with the prospective business owner's input throughout.
-A strong brand identity has been central to decisions around typography, imagery and colours, to create a feeling of sophisticated luxury but with a welcoming warmth.
+A strong brand identity has been central to decisions around typography, imagery, and colours to create a feeling of sophisticated luxury but with a welcoming warmth.

 The main purposes of the webpage is to provide visitors with the ability to view products for sale, book appointments, and join a community of other brides.

 The site has been built with a mobile-first responsive design.
 The needs of the user and the brand identity have been kept at the forefront of the design process.

 <br>